 So, what is PCI DSS?
 It stands for Payment Card Industry Data Security Standard.
 Back in 2004, it was designed by the Payment Card Industry Security Standards Council and then was employed by 5 biggest payment transaction companies — MasterCard, American Express, Visa, JCB International and Discover Financial Services

 This standard was designed to ensure that all companies that accept, process, store or transmit the credit card information maintain a secure environment to make all card operations safe, minimizing the possible risks of fraud, and so on.
+While PCI DSS is not an obligation enforced by federal law, multiple state regulations are actively demanding compliance.
+A similar situation appears in other countries worldwide.

 The PCI DSS meaning is that merchants and customers are protected from fraud.
 This compliance serves to safeguard against such typical threats as: